CoSAI — Coalition for Secure AI

 CoSAI (Coalition for Secure AI) is a OASIS-hosted industry consortium producing collaborative AI security guidance.
 As of Q1 2026, it has 40+ industry partners with 10 Premier Sponsors including Amazon, Microsoft, IBM, Intel, NVIDIA, PayPal, Anthropic, OpenAI, and (as of February 2026) Meta.
 Google donated the SAIF Risk Map and Risk Assessment to CoSAI in 2024, making CoSAI the primary successor to SAIF content.

-CoSAI operates through structured workstreams, with Workstream 4 (Secure Design Patterns for Agentic Systems) being the most active.
+CoSAI operates through four structured workstreams, with WS4 (Secure Design Patterns for Agentic Systems) being the most active.
+The verbatim workstream names, verified against the CoSAI site on 2026-06-22 in the Google SAIF and CoSAI standards review, are:

 Principles for Secure-by-Design Agentic Systems (February 9, 2026):